gnea/grbl/doc/markdown/jogging.md

 In practice, most CNC machines will operate with a jogging time increment of `0.025 sec` < `dt` < `0.06 sec`, which translates to about a `0.4` to `0.9` second total latency when traveling at the max jog rate.
 Good enough for most people.

 However, if jogging at a slower speed and a GUI adjusts the `dt` with it, you can get very close to the 0.1 second response time by human-interface guidelines for "feeling instantaneous".
-Not to shabby!
+Not too shabby!

+With some ingenuity, this jogging methodology may be applied to different devices such as a rotary dial or touchscreen.
+An "inertial-feel", like swipe-scrolling on a smartphone or tablet, can be simulated by managing the jog rate decay and sending Grbl the associated jog commands.
+While this jogging implementation requires more initial work by a GUI, it is also inherently more flexible because you have complete deterministic control of how jogging behaves.